Neurogma/awesome-closed-loop-neurotech/CRITERIA.md

 ## Licensing scope — what CC0 covers and what it doesn't

-This repository's [LICENSE](../LICENSE) (CC0 1.0 Universal) covers only the original content created here: README text, category structure, curation descriptions, reference architectures, and everything in `docs/`.
+This repository's [LICENSE](../LICENSE) (CC0 1.0 Universal) covers only original content created for this repository, including original README text, category structure, curation descriptions, reference architectures, and other original documentation.
+It does not automatically apply to third-party material that may be quoted, reproduced, embedded, or linked here; such material remains subject to its original license or other applicable terms.
 It does not, and cannot, apply to any linked external project — each retains whatever license its own maintainers chose.
 When adding an entry, note the linked project's license where it's known (as most existing entries already do, e.g. `· MIT`, `· BSD-3-Clause`) so a reader doesn't have to guess or assume CC0 extends to the thing being linked.

 If a contribution ever includes substantial original software code (e.g., a validation script, a generator for the docs site discussed in `ROADMAP.md` Phase 3) rather than markdown, that code should carry its own explicit software license (typically MIT, to match this repository's low-friction reuse philosophy) rather than being folded into the CC0 dedication — CC0 is a public-domain dedication suited to creative/informational works, not a software license in the sense MIT/Apache-2.0/GPL are.
 As of this writing, this repository contains no such code.